oneblink/cli/examples/api/directory/README.md

 ## Examples

-- helloworld: creates a simple string and responds
+- `helloworld`: creates a simple string and responds
-- promise: simulates a time-consuming asynchronous process, then responds
+- `promise`: simulates a time-consuming asynchronous process, then responds